morleym/furtive-handbook/docs/swiss-pairings.md

 or

-* If you're advancing by final standings, then a safe choice is pairing randomly across the top & bottom halves of each Score Group by Pairing Number (seeding)
+* If you're advancing by final standings with tiebreakers focused on *points* and *game win%*, then a safe choice is pairing randomly across the top & bottom halves of each Score Group by Pairing Number
+* If you're advancing by final standings with tiebreakers focused on *Strength of Schedule*, then a safe choice is pairing straight across the top/bottom halves of the score group (so highest in top half vs highest in bottom half, all the way down to lowest in top half vs lowest in bottom half)
-* If you're advancing by a record threshold, then your safest choice is probably pairing highest Pairing Numbers vs lowest Pairing Numbers in each score group (like in elimination brackets)
+* If you're advancing by a record threshold, then a safe choice is pairing the highest Pairing Numbers vs the lowest Pairing Numbers in each score group (like in elimination brackets)

 ## The Not-So-Short